Get insider access

 Phone Calls

-The Sennheiser HD 620S are higher-tier closed-back headphones that the manufacturer promises can supply a wide and immersive soundstage like open-back headphones without all the limitations of open-backs, such as a lack of isolation and deep bass.
+The Sennheiser HD 620S are higher-tier closed-back headphones that the manufacturer promises can supply a wide and immersive soundstage like open-back headphones without all the limitations of open-backs, like a lack of isolation and deep bass.
 Kitted out with creature comforts like thick padding and a cable that connects to one side, these appear to be aimed at enthusiasts rather than audio professionals.
 Their feature set and visual design share similarities with the enthusiast-oriented Sennheiser HD 560S.
 However, they're in the same line as the Sennheiser HD 600, which are venerable mixing headphones used by the pros.
 If nothing else, the HD 620S are already posed to break conventions and appeal to a niche audience, so let's see if they manage to synthesize the best parts of open-back and closed-back headphones.

 Our Verdict

-6.8 Neutral Sound
+7.5 Neutral Sound

 Pros